xdtianyu/hugo/README.md

 Hugo
 ====

-This is a fork of [JakeWharton/hugo](https://github.com/JakeWharton/hugo).
+This is a fork for [JakeWharton/hugo](https://github.com/JakeWharton/hugo).

 ```groovy
 buildscript {